 When an elderly person has a major health event, their health can decline quickly from that point.
 It often takes the family some time to catch up.
 Families want to believe that once their loved one is discharged from the hospital or facility, they are eventually going to get back to their old self.
 When this does not end up happening they are left unprepared and unable to carry the load of caring for the person on their own.
 Include home care in the discharge plan.

 - Too Expensive

 Many families believe hiring a private care worker is not within their financial abilities.
-This is where Better Caring’s community of care workers can help.
-Better Caring is a unique platform where families can find affordable, local home care workers.
-Better Caring’s community of care workers are available to support the family in their time of need and maximize the hours of care they can afford.
+This is where Mable’s community of care workers can help.
+Mable is a unique platform where families can find affordable, local home care workers.
+Mable’s community of care workers are available to support the family in their time of need and maximize the hours of care they can afford.
 Include home care in the discharge plan.

 - Family Carer Burnout

 They call it the sandwich generation, those in their 40’s, and 50’s not only caring for their children, but also caring for their parents.
 Juggling both of these roles can often affect the health of the family carer.
 When the responsibilities of care giving become too emotionally and physically exhausting, a family carer will experience burnout.
 When this happens they will need to hire home care for support.
 Don’t wait for carer burnout to happen, include home care in the discharge plan.